bibcure/title2bib/README.md

 Given a arxiv id...

-* given an arixiv id, check if has been published, and then returns the updated bib (requires internet connection)
+* given an arixiv id, check if has been published, and then returns the updated bib